dotnet/dotnet-monitor/documentation/configuration/configuration-sources.md

 # Configuration Sources

 `dotnet monitor` can read and combine configuration from multiple sources.
-The configuration sources are listed below in the order in which they are read (first is lowest precendence, last is highest precedence):
+The configuration sources are listed below in the order in which they are read (first is lowest precedence, last is highest precedence):

 - Command line parameters
 - Environment variables without `DOTNETMONITOR_` prefix e.g. `ASPNETCORE_Urls`